 - Combustion: some of the char and tars burn with oxygen from air to give heat and carbon dioxide.
 This heat enables the other stages of the gasification process to take place.

-The producer gas (sometime called ‘wood gas’) from a gasifier contains combustible carbon monoxide, hydrogen and methane, as well as inert nitrogen and carbon dioxide.
-The energy content of producer gas is quite low (about 4 MJ per kg compared to 50 MJ per kg for pure methane).
+The producer gas (sometime called ‘wood gas’) from a gasifier contains carbon monoxide, hydrogen and methane all of which can be burned to release heat, as well as nitrogen and carbon dioxide, which are inert.
+The heat released by producer gas is quite low (about 4 MJ per kg compared to 50 MJ per kg for pure methane).

 In small-scale gasifiers, the reactions take place in a stationary or fixed ‘bed’ of biomass.
 In an updraft gasifier, biomass is loaded at the top of the gasifier and air is blown in at the bottom.
 This type of gasifier produces gas that is contaminated by tar and is therefore too dirty to be used in an internal combustion engine.